 The "GPM tool" allows for the input of stack-specific parameters that influence the distribution of a compound in the air, providing more accurate predictions.
 The calculations are based on Gaussian Plume Models (GPMs), which are Lagrangian models that describe the dispersion in the immediate vicinity of a source.
 As these are local models, they do not include regional components.

 Assuming turbulence is a random process, GPMs assume that the mean concentration of material emitted from a point source will have a two-dimensional Gaussian distribution perpendicular to the mean wind direction.

-The input parameters required for the calculation of a compound at a specific location in the "GPM tool" models are the following:
+The tool is available in the form of an excel spreadsheet and calculates the concentration of a compound in the air at different distances from the stack where it is emitted.
+The input parameters required for the calculation of a compound at a specific location in the "GPM tool" models are: